MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-csharp-console.md

 ### What is .NET Core?

 .NET Core is the evolutionary next step of the .NET Framework.
 Where the .NET Framework allowed you to share code across programming languages, .NET Core adds the ability to share code across platforms.
 Even better, it's open source.

-(Both the .NET Framework and .NET Core include libraries of prebuilt functionality as well as a common language runtime (CLR), which acts as a virtual machine in which to run your code.)
+(Both the .NET Framework and .NET Core include libraries of prebuilt functionality.
+They also include a common language runtime (CLR), which acts as a virtual machine in which to run your code.)

 ## Next steps